sandhya-rj/truthscope/README.md

 # 🔍 TruthScope

-**TruthScope** is an AI-powered misinformation detection platform.
-It verifies news headlines, articles, and media content against trusted sources using RSS feeds, APIs, and AI-powered fact-checking models.
+**TruthScope** is an AI-powered misinformation & deepfake detection platform.
+It verifies news headlines, articles, and media content against trusted sources using RSS feeds, APIs and AI-powered fact-checking models combined with DeepFake detection.

 ---